Connect with us

 An impression of Cytonn Towers.
 PHOTO | COURTESY

-Cytonn Investments has shelved plans to erect a 35-floor triplex towersbuilding in Kilimani, Nairobi, a year after it failed to convince the High Court to overturn a Nairobi City County resolution that cancelled the project in 2018.
+Cytonn Investments has shelved plans to erect a 35-floor triplex tower building in Kilimani, Nairobi, a year after it failed to convince the High Court to overturn a Nairobi City County resolution that cancelled the project in 2018.

 The company has now put the plot on sale and is expecting about Sh2 billion to improve liquidity for its real estate funds, according to persons familiar with the issue.

-Cytonn had in July 2017 received the NCC approval to build a triplex complex on a four-acre piece of land at the junction of Elgeyo Marakwet and Argwings Kodhek roads at a cost of Sh20 billion inclusive of the land acquisition bill of Sh1.5 billion.
+Cytonn had in July 2017 received the NCC approval to build a triplex complex on a four-acre piece of land at the junction of Elgeyo Marakwet and Argwings Kodhek roads for Sh20 billion inclusive of the land acquisition bill of Sh1.5 billion.

-Cytonn Towers was designed as a 150-metres high, 35-floor triplex towers comprising 30 floors of office and commercial space to let, 180 hotel rooms, 160 serviced apartments, three-bedroom duplex apartments and penthouse suites as well as three basement parking floors for 1,500 cars.
+Cytonn Towers was planned as a 150m high, 35-floor triplex tower with 30 floors of office and commercial space, 180 hotel rooms, 160 serviced apartments, three-bedroom duplex apartments, penthouse suites, and three basement parking floors for 1,500 cars.

 The tower was expected to host Kenya’s highest suspended restaurant, as well as the country’s biggest elevated infinity edge pool.
 It would also have hosted the city’s largest ballroom, a double horizon fitness club and an observatory deck.